Guidance, documents and policies

 - Foster good relations between people who share a protected characteristic and those who do not

-How do I carry out an equality impact assessment?
+How do I carry out an improving outcomes assessment?

-We have developed a template for completing an equality impact assessment: click here to download the standard equality impact assessment template.
+We have developed a template for completing an improving outcomes assessment.
+Click here (link to DMU connect) for the template.

 Should I consult?